 According to OSHA, the ideal working temperature for employee productivity falls between 68 and 76 degrees Fahrenheit.
 Because kitchens can become much hotter than this range, having good ventilation in the kitchen allows for evaporative cooling as well as optimum exhaust-fan performance.

-If your kitchen area remains too hot for staff comfort even with increased return air flow, consider installing zonal cooling for the kitchen.
-A well-placed window unit or other zonal cooling solution may be the answer to increase productivity and comfort of kitchen workers.
+If your kitchen area remains too hot for staff comfort even with increased return airflow, consider installing zonal cooling for the kitchen.
+A well-placed window unit or other zonal cooling solution may be the answer to increase the productivity and comfort of kitchen workers.

 Customer areas should be conditioned within the 68-to-76-degree range noted above, with exceptions made for rooms with drafts or sunny windows.
 When you need a new HVAC system, ask your heating and cooling professionals about split systems and other methods to condition hard-to-heat or hard-to-cool spaces.

 Contact the HVAC professionals at Smedley Service for all of your commercial heating, cooling, and ventilation needs.
 We offer quality brands, expert repairs, and 24-hour, seven-day-a-week emergency services to businesses throughout the Greater Layton, Utah, region.